ADD CONDITION

 For adults and children over 12, apply an adequate amount of gel to cover the affected area.
 On day 1, apply 2 to 3 times within the first hour, and up to six times that day.
 On following days, apply 3 to 4 times a day as needed.

-Are there any contraindications for using Lubracane?
+Are there any warnings for using Lubracane?

-Do not use Lubracane if you are allergic to any of its ingredients, or if you are pregnant, breastfeeding, or intending to become pregnant.
+No, you should not use Lubracane if you are pregnant, breastfeeding, or intending to become pregnant.

 Stop use and consult a physician if pain persists beyond 3 days, or if a rash or irritation develops, or if your condition worsens or resolves and then returns.

 Store Lubracane between 68° and 74°F (20°-23°C) with the cover closed.
-Do not apply with a hot pack.

 Packaging Info